aaronhuggins/node-libas2/README.md

 # libas2

 A pure Javascript/Typescript implementation of the AS2 protocol.
+This project assumes that it fully implements Applicability Statement 2 (AS2) version 1.0 per RFC 4130.
+Best effort has been made to achieve tests which cover the different aspects of the RFC, but **this is not a certified library**.
+The project does not have access to Drummond certification, which is considered to be the standards body in certifying compatibility with AS2, so good sense should be used when using this library as the AS2 layer in an application.

 [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://github.com/standard/eslint-config-standard-with-typescript)
 [![codecov](https://codecov.io/gh/ahuggins-nhs/node-libas2/branch/master/graph/badge.svg)](https://codecov.io/gh/ahuggins-nhs/node-libas2)